viclafouch/Gulp-example/README.md

 If you want to have an autorefresh on your browser, you need livereload
 * http://livereload.com/extensions/ and choose your browser.

-After clone the project, run these commands bellow :
+After cloning the project, run these commands bellow :

 ```
 npm install